aberba/aberba.github.io/_posts/2020-12-09-why-i-still-use-d.md

 quantity?

 I agree with this sentiment to an extent but the cost definitely outweighs the benefit.
-Whe a larger community is well managed with clear roadmap and communication of high-level goals, it can accomplish more. **Clear roadmap and communication of high-level goals** ahh?
+When a larger community is well managed with clear roadmap and communication of high-level goals, they can accomplish more. **Clear roadmap and communication of high-level goals** ahh?
 Yep.
 That's one of the key missing ingredients of the D community even as small and nimble as it is.
 Despite the clever language design and seemingly promising direction, D lacks in the soft